cyberspace-ltd/cyberpay-androidx/README.md

  	CyberpaySdk.INSTANCE.checkoutTransaction(MainActivity.this, transaction, new TransactionCallback() { ... });
 ```
 ---
-The Android SDK allows you to integrate with the cyberpay payment gateway seamlessly with just a few steps
+The Android SDK allows you to integrate with the cyberpay payment gateway seamlessly with just a few STEPS.
-The Cyberpay SDK makes it quick and easy to build seamless payment into your android application.
-The SDK contains custom views, and helps in quick integrating a checkout page faster than the blink of your eye.
+The SDK contains Custom Views, and helps in quick integrating a checkout page faster than the blink of your eye.

 **Features:**